vmvaughn/100-days-of-code/r1-log.md

 ##R1D15: Added media query at max-device-width to make responsive.
 Added margins for header, description, and submit button.
 Next up...add margins and background colors for body and main to wrap up FCC Survey form.

 ##R1D16: Added margins and background colors to responsive design.
 Project complete and submitted for FCC cert.

+##R1D17: Setup git local and remote repos for fcc-landing-page project.
+Reviewed FCC example for content, layout, and responsiveness in prep to begin project.
+Reviewed tests to pass.
+Decided on content for page.
+GitHub repo here: https://github.com/vmvaughn/fcc-landing-page